...

 You are thinking of switching or upgrading.

 Keep the Mac in its box until the tech arrives on site.
-We know this is a very tall ask but it is hands down the best way to make sure your transition goes well.
-If the mac is opened and set up with email and you’ve already written the first two chapters of your life story before we have started the transfer, it can a little tricky.
+We know this is a very tall ask, but it is hands down the best way to make sure your transition goes well.
+If the Mac is opened and set up with email and you’ve already written the first two chapters of your life story before we have started the transfer, it can be a little tricky.

-Have you purchased Backup solution?
-Whether it be an external hard disk or a Time Capsule backup is very important.
-If you purchase your backup solution before the tech arrives we can set it up at the same time for maximum security.
+Have you purchased a backup solution?
+Whether it be an external hard disk or a Time Capsule backup, it is very important.
+If you purchase your backup solution before the tech arrives, we can set it up at the same time for maximum security.

 You just bought your first Mac.